8hcraft/Botanica-project/Botanica Project description.md

 Botanica distribution:

 Botanica will be distributed via Genesis cones distribution event.
 Genesis cones will be airdroped to all of holders of the main assets, such as gotchis and parcels.
-(Probably this action shuold take a place with the GotchiChain release, to take a snapshot of active users)

 Proportions of distribution per asset will be announced later.
 All Genesis cones will have even odds for a success to obtain seeds.